M-Scott-Lassiter/jest-geojson/CONTRIBUTING.md

 -   Document the project's JSDoc type definitions
 -   Export each matcher function individually

-When adding a new matcher, refer to the comments at the top of this file for instructions.
+When adding a new matcher, refer to the comments at the top of `index.js` for instructions.

 ### Building